ProgramTechBro/CODSOFT/README.md

 - **Basic Arithmetic Operations:** Users can perform addition, subtraction, multiplication, and division calculations.
 - **User-Friendly Interface:** A minimalistic and intuitive design for effortless calculations.
-- **Responsive Layout:** The calculator adapts to different screen sizes, ensuring a seamless experience on various devices.

 ### Technologies Used: